 Double dilutes have two copies of the cream dilution (CRCR).
 The cream dilution mutation is found on the MATP gene.
-Double dilutes are homozygous for the cream gene thus they will always pass the cream dilution on to their offspring.
+Double dilutes are homozygous for the cream gene so they will always pass the cream dilution on to their offspring.
 Cream is an incomplete dominant, meaning a homozygous such as a double dilute looks different than a heterozygous such as a palomino/buckskin/smoky black.
 A double dilute's sire and dam must both be some form of cream dilute.
 What type of double dilute the pony is depends on what other colors the parents carry.
 Double dilutes always have blue eyes and pink skin.
-There is a test available for the cream dilution.
+There is a genetic test available for the cream dilution.

 Cremello is a chestnut with two copies of the cream dilution.